eliselinc/AD2AT/README.md

 If you use the AD2AT data, please cite [1]:

 ```
-@inproceedings{lincker_ad2at_2025,
+@inproceedings{lincker2025ad2at,
  title={AD2AT: Audio Description to Alternative Text, a Dataset of Alternative Text from Movies},
  author={Lincker, Elise and Guinaudeau, Camille and Satoh, Shin'ichi},
- booktitle={Proceedings of the 31st International Conference on Multimedia Modeling(MMM)},
+ booktitle={International Conference on Multimedia Modeling},
  year={2025}}
 ```

-1. Lincker, E., Guinaudea, C., Satoh S.: AD2AT: Audio Description to Alternative Text, a Dataset of Alternative Text from Movies.
-In: Proceedings of the 31st International Conference on Multimedia Modeling (2025)
+1. Lincker, E., Guinaudeau, C., Satoh S.: AD2AT: Audio Description to Alternative Text, a Dataset of Alternative Text from Movies.
+In: International Conference on Multimedia Modeling (2025)
 2. Matamala, A., Villegas, M.: Building an audio description multilingual multimodal corpus: the VIW project.
 Multimodal Corpora: Computer vision and language processing (2016)
 3. Matamala, A.: The VIW project: Multimodal corpus linguistics for audio description analysis.
 Revista Española de Lingüística Aplicada/Spanish Journal of Applied Linguistics (2019)
 4. Rohrbach, A., Rohrbach, M., Tandon, N., Schiele, B.: A dataset for movie description.
 In: Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (2015)